If a Body Meets a Body: Plot

 The Stooges, currently unemployed, sift through job listings in search of employment.
 While preparing a meal, Curly inadvertently includes a horseshoe in the soup, mistaking it for a juicy bone, prompting frustration from his companions.
 Their ire escalates when they discover a newspaper article announcing Curly's inheritance from his deceased uncle Bob O. Link.
 At the reading of the will, the lawyer overseeing the proceedings vanishes, along with the will itself, only to be later discovered murdered.
 Suspected of foul play, the Stooges, alongside other potential heirs, are confined to the mansion overnight.

 During the night, eerie incidents unsettle the trio, including encounters with a parrot nesting within a human skull, ominous sounds, and the discovery of Link's corpse.
 In a moment of panic, the Stooges expose the killer, disguised as the maid, whose identity is unveiled when their wig dislodges, revealing the concealed will.

-Upon perusing the will, the Stooges and Curly learn of the disproportionate allocation of inheritance, with Curly receiving a mere 67 cents compared to his niece's substantial bequest, much to their chagrin.
+Upon perusing the will, the Stooges and Curly learn of the disproportionate allocation of inheritance, with Curly receiving a mere 67 cents compared to his cousin's substantial bequest, much to their chagrin.